bluerxing/handtrack_three_hci/README.md

 Real-time camera Hand Gesture control(with Handtrack.js) a 3D bunny model(from Three.js Draco loader)
 also enable multi-touch control 3D lens (by OrbitControls of Three.js)

-the code is develeped on the basis of demo (https://github.com/sarthology/thehandtrick)
+the code is developed on the basis of demo (https://github.com/sarthology/thehandtrick)

 to run this web interactive demo: